Linear Time Online Algorithms for Constructing Linear-size Suffix Trie: Preliminaries

-Crochemore et al.~\cite{Crochemore2016} claimed that due to Lemma~\ref{lem:readlabel} one can perform pattern matching for a given pattern $P$ in $O(|P| \log \sigma)$ time with the LST.
-However, the proofs provided in~\cite{Crochemore2016} for the correctness and time efficiency of their pattern matching algorithm seems incomplete, because the algorithm of Crochemore et al.~\cite{Crochemore2016} does not guarantee that the label of a given edge is retrieved sequentially from the first symbol to the last one (see also~\cite{Takagi2017}).
-Still, in the following lemma, we present an algorithm which efficiently performs the longest prefix match for a given pattern on the LST with fast links: \begin{lemma} Given $\LST(T)$ and a pattern $P$, we can find the longest prefix $P'$ of $P$ that occurs in $T$ in $O(|P'|\log\sigma)$ time. \end{lemma}
+Crochemore et al.~\cite{Crochemore2016} claimed that one can perform pattern matching for a given pattern $P$ in $O(|P|\log \sigma)$ time with the LST by using the algorithm \textsc{FastSearch}.
+This algorithm, however, is not described in detail in~\cite{Crochemore2016}, even if the ideas present in~\cite{Crochemore2016} seem correct.
+Moreover, the proof provided in~\cite{Crochemore2016} for time efficiency of their pattern matching algorithm seems incomplete, because the proof by Crochemore et al.~\cite{Crochemore2016} does not explicitly describe the case where pattern matching terminates on an edge that has a long underlying label.
+That is, what is missing in the proof in~\cite{Crochemore2016} is that the number of applications of fast links (and thus the number of recursive calls) is bounded by the pattern length $m$ for such a case.
+Due to this, for searching a suffix (i.e. the last fragment) of a given pattern $P$ of length $s$ for an edge $(U,V)$ of length $\ell$, what one can guarantee with the original proof in~\cite{Crochemore2016} is mere $O(\ell)$ pattern matching running time, even when $s < \ell$.

+The next lemma describes an instance where the length $\ell$ of the last edge can be arbitrarily long and cannot be bounded by the pattern length $m$: